Aembit/terraform-provider-aembit/docs/data-sources/trust_providers.md

 - `public_key` (String) The Public Key that can be used to verify the signature of the OIDC ID Token Token.
 - `subject` (String) The Subject (`sub` claim) of the OIDC ID Token Token.
 - `subjects` (Set of String) The set of accepted Subject values of the OIDC ID Token Token.
+- `symmetric_key` (String) The Symmetric Key that can be used to verify the signature of the OIDC ID Token Token.

 <a id="nestedatt--trust_providers--terraform_workspace"></a>